 Why does a car lose power when it overheats?

-A leak-down test or a exhaust chemical analyses kit are the two most common tests for a suspected head-gasket fault.
+A leak-down test or an exhaust chemical analyses kit are the two most common tests for a suspected head-gasket fault.
+You can check out these tools on the Coolant system tools page or check out the Amazon link below.Amazon Head Gasket Test Kit

 How long should I wait to start my car after overheating?
 Wait 20 minutes with the hood up, this helps cool the engine quickly.